AnuragKatakkar/BE-Project/README.md

 #### Tentative Papers :

-1.ChatPainter: Improving Text to Image Generation using Dialogue (https://arxiv.org/pdf/1802.08216.pdf)
-Timeline: FEB 2018 Note: About improving the accuracy of generated images by asking user various questions about the picture.

-2.PIXELVAE: A LATENT VARIABLE MODEL FOR
+1.PIXELVAE: A LATENT VARIABLE MODEL FOR
 NATURAL IMAGES (VAE)
 (https://arxiv.org/pdf/1611.05013.pdf)

-3. *NOT TEXT TO IMAGE BUT INTERESTING*
+2. *NOT TEXT TO IMAGE BUT INTERESTING*
 Synthesizing Audio with Generative Adversarial Networks: (https://arxiv.org/pdf/1802.04208.pdf) Feb 2018

-4.Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network (https://arxiv.org/pdf/1609.04802.pdf)
+3.Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network (https://arxiv.org/pdf/1609.04802.pdf)
 May '17
 Note: Could be useful when we will be tackling improvement of resolution problem

-5. An Introduction to Image Synthesis with
+4. An Introduction to Image Synthesis with
 Generative Adversarial Nets
 (https://arxiv.org/pdf/1803.04469.pdf)https://arxiv.org/pdf/1803.04469.pdf
 note: closest to a survey I found.
 They refrenced about 100 papers